ilios/ilios/docs/store_learning_materials_in_s3.md

 By default Ilios will store all of your learning materials in the location configured by `file_system_storage_path`.
 For most environments this is a good default.
-If you wish to run Ilios inside a docker container, in a non-traditional hosting environment, or not worry about backing up this data it may make sense to move your learning materials to AWS's S3 service.
+If you wish to run Ilios inside a docker container, in a non-traditional hosting environment, or not worry about backing up this data, it may make sense to move your learning materials to AWS's S3 service.

 ## AWS Configuration